A Hatchlands love story

 - There is a 25 foot deep well hidden at the bottom of the dell

 - A flower garden designed by Gertrude Jekyll was commissioned in 1900

 - The manager of The Times, Francis Mathew, lived here in the late 50s

-- He turned the music room into a newsroom & installed a printing press
+- He turned the music room into a newsroom & created a portable printing press

 - Hatchlands was used as a school during the war ...